PicoCreator/smol-dev-js/README.md

 - Donate your `.smol-dev-js/cache` folder if your not working on anything sensitive, so that I can use it as training data for a local model (ps: if you email me the files, it is taken that you waived copyright for it - picocreator+ai-data (at) gmail.com )

-- This would be used to create a public dataset, more specifically the [RWKV project](https://huggingface.co/blog/rwkv), an opensource project that I am actively working on
+- This would be used to create a public dataset, more specifically the [RWKV project](https://huggingface.co/blog/rwkv), an opensource project that I am actively working on.
+An AI model with theoractically have no context size limit, but is capped by its lack of training.

 ## Future directions ??

 **Things to do**
+- Better examples, and a demo video and intro to tweet this out
 - Let the model study the existing codebase, and make better notes on all the files (include into future prompt, incrases context size)
 - Allow the model to lookup existing code in planning phase (in addition to existing info provided) - this might be an anthropic only behaviour due to the huge bump in context size.
 - Let it setup unit test, run it, and read the error - and fix it? (maybe with a loop limit)